 Lottery Ticket Price Comparison

 Our team was doing a bit of a review over the last couple of weeks on what online lottery providers charge for lottery ticket costs.
-The reality is, these guys are in business to make money, so it is only fair that they make something.
+The reality is, that these guys are in business to make money, so it is only fair that they make something.
 Most of them set a price and don’t get into any lottery ticket price increases.
-Most companies have specific rates for their different lotteries though it seems more related to the services they provide then a common market denominator.
+Most companies have specific rates for their different lotteries though it seems more related to the services they provide than a common market denominator.
 Let’s take a look.